-Expion360 focuses on the design, assembly, manufacturing, and sales of LiFePO4 batteries and supporting accessories for RVs, marine applications and home energy storage products with plans to expand into industrial applications.
+Expion360 focuses on the design, assembly, manufacturing, and sale of lithium iron phosphate ("LiFePO4") batteries and supporting accessories for recreational vehicles ("RVs"), marine applications and home energy storage products with plans to expand into industrial applications.
 We design, assemble, and distribute high-powered, lithium battery solutions using ground-breaking concepts with a creative sales and marketing approach.
 We believe that our product offerings include some of the most dense and minimal-footprint batteries in the RV and marine industries.
-We are developing the e360 Home Energy Storage System that we expect to change the industry in barrier price, flexibility, and integration.
+We are developing our e360 Home Energy Storage System, which we expect to change the industry in barrier price, flexibility, and integration.
 We are deploying multiple intellectual property strategies with research and products to sustain and scale the business.
-We currently have customers consisting of dealers, wholesalers, private label customers, and original equipment manufacturers who are driving revenue and brand awareness nationally.
+We currently have customers consisting of dealers, wholesalers, private label customers, and original equipment manufacturers ("OEMs") who are driving revenue and brand awareness nationally.